E-Sh4rk/KururinTAS/KuruBot/README.md

 - These configuration files have the extension `.ini`.
 They contain some parameters for the bot.
 - In term of complexity, damageless < noWC < WC.
 Here is a quick description of the predefined configruations:
   - `config_wc_k`: Full wall clip support. `k` correspond to the precision: higher values of `k` will be more precise (it could perform very tricky wall clips) but will explore less the map.
-  - `*_no_life_prediction`: Disable the life prediction optimisation.
-Can be relevant when the bot must briefly quit the legal zone with very low life and invulnerability.
   - `config_no_wc_strict`: Disable wall clips by forbidding to be in a wall.
   - `config_no_wc_relaxed`: Disable wall clips without forbidding to be in a wall.
 Useful when the starting state is in a wall, but that no new wall clip should be performed.
   - `config_damageless`: For damageless (of course, no wall clip possible).
   - `config_damageless_greedier`: For damageless, with a greedier search.
 A solution may be found faster, but it may be less optimal.
+  - `disable_life_prediction`: Load it after another config in order to disable the life prediction optimisation.
+Can be relevant when the bot must briefly quit the legal zone with very low life and invulnerability.
+  - `disable_life`: Load it after another config in order to disable the life constraints.
+The helirin will be considered as invincible.

 ### Loading a map